 Instructions

-- Next, add 1 tablespoon of basil with 1 ½ teaspoon of oregano, minced garlic, chopped onion, ½ cup mozzarella and ½ cup parmesan cheese and finally season with salt and pepper.
+• Next, add 1 tbsp of basil with 1 ½ tsp of oregano, minced garlic, chopped onion, ½ cup mozzarella and ½ cup parmesan cheese and finally season with salt and pepper.
 Mix until well combined.

 Notes